misotanni/misotanni.github.io/fjs/en/crash.md

 5. Given that the base note is A, notate the first audio example in this crash course using the FJS.
 6. (HARD!)
 There are supporters of the "432 Hz movement", which insists that re-tuning A down from 440 Hz to 432 Hz improves the physical and spiritual quality of music.
 (Whether or not this is true is insignificant here.)
 Determine the FJS representation of the interval by which a piece of music is transposed in the FJS when such a pitch shift is carried out.

+You can check your answers [here](solutions.html).

+## What Else?

+This is *all* you need to use the FJS!
+You can write any JI music using the FJS now.
+The only remaining parts of the FJS are shorthand methods that I have invented to make you able to cut down on writing many FJS accidentals in common situations.
+These include FJS key signatures and special shortcut accidentals.
+These elements are not covered in this crash course.
+Instead, to learn about them, you should check out the [full formal description](rules.html) of the FJS (where you should also go for reference of any rules regarding the system).

+Except for those, that's it!
+You have already learned the entirety of the FJS in mere minutes.
+Go now, and may the FJS simplify your thinking when you next encounter Just Intonation.

+**The End.**